Realistic Benefits of Mindfulness, Without the Hype

 6-Step Daily Routine For Mindfulness Benefits

 Use mindfulness by pairing one short formal practice with one ordinary daily cue.
-A phone timer set for 5 minutes is usually more useful than planning an hour you will avoid.
+Five quiet minutes with a cup of coffee, a watering can, or the air conditioner hum in the background is usually more useful than planning an hour-long session you will avoid.

 1. Choose one anchor, such as breathing, feet on the floor, sound, or body contact with a chair.